 12. Hang out on the Tidal Basin

-Built in the 19th century, the Tidal Basin is a manmade pond stretching two miles long the National Mall.
+Built in the 19th century, the Tidal Basin is a manmade pond stretching two miles along the National Mall.
+It covers 107 acres and is about ten feet deep.
 It serves as a popular hangout spot for locals and visitors and is the best place to see the cherry blossom trees each spring.
-In the spring and summer months, you can rent a paddleboat ($18 USD/hr) and spend the afternoon relaxing on the pond.
+If you walk the 2.1-mile Tidal Basin Loop Trail, you can see a number of historical sites and memorials like the John Paul Jones Memorial, the Japanese Pagoda, and the site where the first cherry tree was planted.
+In the spring and summer months, you can rent a paddleboat ($38 USD/hour for a 4-person boat) and spend the afternoon relaxing on the pond.

 13. See the National Arboretum

-The 446-acre National Arboretum provides a quiet oasis in the middle of a busy city and is home to the National Capitol Columns, giant historic columns that once supported the East Portico of the U.S. Capitol from 1828-1958.
+The 446-acre (180-hectare) National Arboretum provides a quiet oasis and is a peaceful spot to hang out with a book and enjoy some nature away from the busy city.
+It’s home to the National Capitol Columns, giant historic columns that once supported the East Portico of the U.S. Capitol from 1828-1958.
 Surrounding the columns are gardens as well as exhibits devoted to botanical research and conservation.
-It’s a peaceful spot to hang out with a book and enjoy some nature away from the busy city.
+The National Bonsai & Penjing Museum is located here as well.
+The arboretum and museum are free to visit with no advance tickets needed.

 14. Explore the National Archives Museum

 The National Archives Museum houses the Declaration of Independence, the Bill of Rights, and the Constitution, plus one of the few remaining copies of the Magna Carta left in the world.
 It’s a great place for history buffs as it’s filled with really informative panels.
 If you’re traveling with children, there are plenty of interactive exhibits inside too.
 They also host history lectures and panels, so check the website to see what’s happening during your visit.
-Admission is free, but space is limited, so online reservations are required.
+Admission is free, but space is limited, so online reservations are a good idea.
+There is a $1 convenience fee for making online reservations.

 15. Go distillery hopping

 If you’re a fan of fine spirits, Washington has several distilleries around the city — many of which are within walking distance of one another.
-You can visit Green Hat, the Other Half, Republic Restoratives, and One Eight without having to walk far.
+You can visit Republic Restoratives, One Eight, and Don Ciccio & Figli without having to walk far.
 Most have a tasting room and some even offer self-guided tours.

 16. See live music at Wolf Trap